-Many users of your page visit over a slow cellular network connection.
-Ensuring that your page loads fast over a simulated mobile network ensures that your page loads in a reasonable amount of time for your mobile users.
+Many users of your page visit on a slow cellular network connection.
+Making your page load quickly on a mobile network helps to ensure a positive experience for your mobile users.

 A fast page load on a mobile network is a baseline requirement for a site to be considered a Progressive Web App.
 See the Core Progressive Web App checklist.

 How the Lighthouse page load speed audit fails #

 Lighthouse flags pages that don't load fast enough on mobile:

 Two main metrics affect how users perceive load time:

 - First Meaningful Paint (FMP), which measures when the primary content of the page appears visually complete

 - Time to Interactive (TTI), which measures when the page is fully interactive